Bibliography of United States presidential spouses and first ladies

 The following is a list of works about the spouses of presidents of the United States.
 While this list is mainly about presidential spouses, administrations with a bachelor or widowed president have a section on the individual (usually a family member) that filled the role of First Lady.
 The list includes books and journal articles written in English after c.
 1900 as well as primary sources written by the individual themselves.

-The books included here were selected because they were either published by an academic press or major nationally known publisher or were reviewed in mainstream academic journals.
-(Note: Where exceptions to inclusion criteria exist, the reason will be explained in a footnote.)
-These works are generally intended for an adult audience; works specifically intended for a youth or children are not included.
+Works listed here are cited in the notes or bibliographies of scholarly sources.
+Each is published by an academic or major press, written by a recognized expert, or substantially reviewed in scholarly journals; borderline cases are omitted.
+A selection of primary sources are included.
+Many of the books below carry their own bibliographies; see the Further reading section for other bibliographies, and the External links section for historical sites, academic sites, and museums.

+Citations follow APA style.
+(Note: Entries are in plain text APA 7 format without templates; templates are used only for reviews and notes.)
+Book have citations to academic journal or mainstream published reviews when available.
+For books only partly about the subject, relevant chapter or section titles are provided when useful and available.
+Translators of the original-language edition are included when possible.
+In cases where a title or name has appeared with more than one English spelling, the most recent published form is used and a footnote documents any earlier title under which the work appeared.

 Several presidents were unmarried for all or part of their administration.